 - Costs: Insurers rarely share premium information, in part because insurance pricing is highly individualized.
 However, some do list averages and minimum premiums on their sites, and others include information about discounts.

 Just having an LLC doesn’t tell you the type of insurance you’ll need.
-You need to provide the insurance carrier with the type of work you do, your overall exposure, and the total value of business property to get the right quote.
+To get the right quote, you’ll need to provide the insurance carrier with the type of work you do, your overall exposure, and the total value of your business property.
 The best LLC insurance companies guide you through the process with an understanding that you aren’t an insurance expert and are relying on their knowledge to help protect your business.